OCHA-DAP/hdx-python-country/README.rst

 |Build_Status| |Coverage_Status|

-The HDX Python Country Library provides country mappings including ISO 2 and ISO 3 letter codes (ISO 3166) and regions using live data from the `UNStats M49`_ website and `World Bank`_ api with fallbacks to internal static files if there is any problem with retrieving data from the urls.
+The HDX Python Country Library provides country mappings including ISO 2 and ISO 3 letter codes (ISO 3166) and regions using live official data from the `UNStats M49`_ website and `World Bank`_ api with fallbacks to internal static files if there is any problem with retrieving data from the urls.
 (Also it is possible to force the use of the internal static files.)

+There is a fuzzy matching look up that can handle abbreviations in country names like Dem. for Democratic and Rep. for Republic.

 This library is part of the `Humanitarian Data Exchange`_ (HDX) project.
 If you have humanitarian related data, please upload your datasets to HDX.